 We will see that the language used to program an application has little effect on code quality and maintainability, nor on programmer productivity.
-Frederick Brooks [1] says "I believe the hard part of building software to be the specification, design, and testing of this conceptual construct, not the labor of representing it and testing the fidelity of the representation.
+Frederick Brooks says "I believe the hard part of building software to be the specification, design, and testing of this conceptual construct, not the labor of representing it and testing the fidelity of the representation.
 We still make syntax errors, to be sure; but they are fuzz compared with the conceptual errors in most systems. ...
 If this is true, building software will always be hard.
 There is inherently no silver bullet."
+[1]

-Legacy code: Assembler Language issues What's Bad What's Good Old AL is by far the most stable host language; extensive modernizations are now available Complex New programming techniques and tools can greatly clarify the underlying (complex) business logic Incomprehensible Comprehension can be improved by structure and adherence to conventions adequate documentation and commentary familiarity with machine architecture familiarity with new assembler capabilities Hard to fix Not necessarily inherent in AL itself Dull, boring AL is a rich language (but not "technology du jour") Legacy issues n nay (or may not) depend on a programming language Legacy Assembler © IBM Corporation 2002, 2003.
+What's Bad What's Good Old AL is by far the most stable host language; extensive modernizations are now available Complex New programming techniques and tools can greatly clarify th underlying (complex) business logic Incomprehensible Comprehension can be improved by structure and adherence to conventions adequate documentation and commentary familiarity with machine architecture familiarity with new assembler capabilities Hard to learn, Hard to fix Not necessarily inherent in AL itself; good documentation and new technology tools help a lot Dull, boring AL is a rich language (but not "technology du jour") Legacy issues s may (or may not) depend on a programming language Legacy Applications © IBM Corporation 2002, 2004.
 All rights reserved.
-3

 Some legacy-application concerns focus specifically on Assembler Language.
 The language is indeed the oldest of all surviving programming technologies; but on any platform, it is also the most stable.
 (Bear in mind that programming in a HLL means trusting a compiler and its runtime library to be correct.
-With Assembler Language, there is no intermediary: "What You Write Is What You Get".)
+With Assembler Language, there is no intermediary: "What You Write Is What You Get", and the generated code does not change when a new assembler is used.)
 We will see that many of the problems and difficulties associated with Assembler Language applications are typical of all software, and are now more easily managed.